 If you’re shipping food to yourself along the JMT, as most thru hikers do, make sure you actually like eating what you send.
 While it’s true that most food tastes better on the trail with a thru-hiker-sized appetite, there are still going to be some things you don’t want to eat.
 If you pull it out of the bear can and think “ugh, not THIS again,” dinner is not going to be as enjoyable.

 To avoid this, test your meals at home.
 It can be a lot of fun to make your own dehydrated meals (and it can save money too), but make sure you got the recipe right before shipping off a dozen of them.
 Try to incorporate plenty of variety so you can rotate through 3-4 meals before repeating.

 Sneak in a special treat or two for those nights when you’re craving something extra.
 We brought dehydrated pumpkin pie filling which was… interesting… but at least it was new and different.

-If you’re buying pre-made backpacking meals, I recommend bringing some extra freeze dried veggies, cheese powder, olive oil, or other goodies to add calories and flavor.
+If you’re buying pre-made backpacking meals, I recommend bringing some extra freeze dried goodies like veggies, cheese powder, olive oil, or other goodies to add calories and flavor.